 We are required to make distributions sufficient to satisfy the requirements for qualification as a REIT for federal income tax purposes.
 Generally, income distributed will not be taxable to us under the Internal Revenue Code if we distribute at least 90% of our taxable income each year (computed without regard to the distributions paid deduction and our net capital gain).
 Distributions will be authorized at the discretion of our board of directors, in accordance with our income, cash flow and general financial condition.
 Our board of directors' discretion will be directed, in substantial part, by its obligation to cause us to comply with the REIT requirements.
-Because we may receive income from interest or rents at various times during our fiscal year and because we may need cash flow from operations during a particular period to repurchase shares of our common stock, our ability to make distributions may be negatively impacted and, distributions may not reflect our income earned in that particular distribution period and may be made in advance of actual receipt of funds in an attempt to make distributions relatively uniform.
-We are authorized to borrow money, issue new securities or sell assets to make distributions.
+Because we may receive income from interest or rents at various times during our fiscal year and because we may need cash flow from operations during a particular period to repurchase shares of our common stock, our ability to make distributions may be negatively impacted and, distributions may not reflect our income earned in that particular distributions we need to borrow money, issue new securities or sell assets to make distributions.
 There are no restrictions on the ability of our operating partnership to transfer funds to us.